ronaldbosma/InstallNetCoreRuntimeAndHostingTask/README.md

 ## Arguments

-Test to see if font changes in table in Marketplace overview if I type text here.

 | Name | Description |
 |-|-|
 | `version`<br />Version | Version of .NET Core to download and install.<br />Options: `2.1`, `2.2`, `3.0` |